pnp/prompt-pulse/Documentation/Deployment-guide.md

 2. Amend the permissions on the **Users** list (Advanced Settings) to **Read items that were created by the user** and **Create items and edit items that were created by the user**.
 3. Break permission inheritance on the **Prompts** and **Users** lists and add only users/groups that will use Prompt Pulse.
 4. Ensure that admins who may need to read, edit and delete all list items have **Full Control**/**Owner** permissions on the SharePoint site.

+### Deployment is now complete - enjoy using Prompt Pulse!